 There are farmers’ markets all over Nova Scotia, selling fresh local produce, unique crafts and hand prepared foods.
-To locate your closest authentic farmers’ markets please visit our farmers’ market directory.
+To locate your closest authentic farmers’ market please visit our farmers’ market directory.

-2. How can I tell that I am shopping at an authentic farmers’ markets?
+2. How can I tell that I am shopping at an authentic farmers’ market?